samuelkubinsky/fused_location/README.md

 # 📍 Fused Location

-This package designed to give you rich, detailed information about your device's position and movement.
+This package is designed to give you rich, detailed information about your device's position and movement.
 We focus on delivering location data, letting other tools handle permissions.

 ## ✨ Why Choose This Plugin?